 We used a paraffin tin outside the tent for a stove, same as a 'kaffir-koggel ,' with holes in the sides and irons to hold pots.
 We collected firewood on a kopje next to the camp.
 Water was brought from a river by cart.
 Every morning we stood in line to fill our buckets.
 We were always short of water.

-Tant Lettie, the two boys and Johanna were designated "Undesirables," a term applied to Boers who don't go voluntarily into captivity or had family members on commando.
-"Refugees" described displaced Boers who surrender, the "hands-uppers" and their dependants.
-The latter are rewarded with a few extra spoonfuls of sugar, condensed milk and the luxury of the occasional potato.
+Tant Lettie, the two boys and Johanna were"Undesirables," a term applied to Boers who don't go voluntarily into captivity or had family members on commando.
+"Refugees" described displaced Boers who surrender, the "hands-uppers" and their dependents.
+The latter received a few extra spoonfuls of sugar, condensed milk, and the luxury of the occasional potato.
 In either case, rations are insufficient to stave off starvation and disease.

 If we had grievances, we were taken in front of the camp commandant.
 Usually, we kept quiet.
-We didn't want trouble with the Tommies.
+We did not want trouble with the Tommies.

-There was a church but I don't remember going to it or to a school begun in the camp.
+There was a church, but I do not remember going to it or to a school begun in the camp.
 Tant Lettie read to us from the Bible.

 Theft was rife.
 There were fights between women.

-Prostitutes carried on with Tommies and Boers in the camp.
-Most of the men were elderly.
+Prostitutes slept with both Tommies and Boers.
 One old man called De Wet was a bastard.
 He wanted to interfere with my aunt.
 She chased him out of the tent.
 Tommies also interfered with the women.